SunSmart’s mission is to reduce skin cancer incidence, morbidity and mortality through a targeted prevention and early detection program.

 - In contrast to the pre-SunSmart ‘baby boomers’, the number of basal and squamous cell carcinoma skin cancer treatments among those aged under 45 years is also decreasing relative to population growth.

-- SunSmart is extremely cost effective with a $3.20 net saving for every dollar spent.
+- SunSmart is extremely cost effective with a $2.20 return for every dollar spent in the Victorian program.

 To find out more, go to Cancer Council Victoria's web page on evaluation and behavioural research in skin cancer.